1948 held at Portland, Oregon.

 OF – Margie Law, Phoenix Ramblers

-OF – Mary Rider, Betsy Ross Rockets
+OF – Mary Rider, Betsy Ross Rockets (6-14, 3 RBI)

-OF – Bertha Ragan-Tickey, Day and Night
+OF – Bertha Ragan-Tickey, Day & Night Company Owls

 UTIL – Jessie Glassock, Phoenix Ramblers